Making the coins in your pocket

 Striking the coins

-For the final stage of the process, the blanks are fed into a coining press containing a pair of dies.
-Applying a pressure of around 60 tonnes, the dies strike the blanks and turn them into coins at speeds of up to 850 a minute.
+For the final part of the process, the blanks are fed into a coining press that contains a pair of dies.
+Applying a pressure of around 60 tonnes, the dies strike the blanks and turn them into coins at speeds of up to 850 strikes a minute.